Research

 Data analysis

-“The effect of negative status changes on contributions to a large Q&A community” with M. D. Molina (NYU Abu Dhabi).
+Negative status shocks and contributions to an online community, with M. D. Molina (NYU Abu Dhabi)

 Smirnova I, Romero D, & Teplitskiy M. “The bias-reducing effect of voluntary anonymization of authors’ identities: Evidence from peer review.”